 Supernormal abilities can never harm anyone but the one attempting to use them.
 The meaning of “the elbow does not bend backwards” is that these abilities fail in the presence of self-will.
 The person is only a channel for the Supreme Will.
-Hawaiian and Tibetan sorcerers believed they could harm or kill their enemies at a distance, but in reality the enemy perceived the intended harm and performed the action on himself.
+Hawaiian and Tibetan sorcerers believed they could harm or kill their enemies at a distance, but in reality the enemy perceived the intended harm and performed it on himself.
 The principle of mutuality between assailant and victim is confirmed in the investigations of Alexandra David-Neel (1931):